 Cell line authentication (mouse)

-For mouse cell line authentication we use a panel that was developed by the Consortium for Mouse Cell Line Authentication to validate Short Tandem Repeat (STR) markers for intraspecies identification of mouse cell lines.
-The STR profiling method is a multiplex polymerase chain reaction (PCR) assay comprised of primers targeting 19 mouse STR.
+Our Mouse Cell Line Authentication Service uses a panel that was developed by the Consortium for Mouse Cell Line Authentication, to validate STR markers for intraspecies identification of mouse cell lines.
+The assay we use targets 19 mouse STRs (Interlaboratory study to validate a STR profiling method for intraspecies identification of mouse cell lines, PLoS ONE 14(6): e0218412).

-For human cell lines there are validated methods and kits and databases available for intraspecies identity testing.
-For mouse cell lines there are no commercial kits available.
-The assay we use improves upon the patented methods (US Patent 9,556,482 B2) , which now includes additional primers that target a total of 19 mouse STR loci and two human STR markers for contamination detection (US patent application publication 2017/0101677 A1).
+While there are validated methods, kits and databases available for identity testing for human cells, there are no commercial kits available for mouse cell lines.
+The assay we use improves upon patented methods (US Patent 9,556,482 B2), which include additional primers that target a total of 19 mouse STR loci and two human STR markers for contamination detection (US patent application publication 2017/0101677 A1).